Code-Institute-Submissions/Walkee/README.md

 These helped influcnece the information achiecture of the app.
 There needed to be a clearly sign-posted information about how to acheieve these goals and easy infuituve naviagtion which provides positive feedback when you click on a link.

 ### Target Demographic
-As Walkee's target demographic is the broad Dog owners the website had to feel friendly had inclusive to everyone.
+As Walkee's target demographic is broad (general dog owners over 16) the website had to feel friendly had inclusive to everyone.

 This is acheived by:
 * Using a gender neutral palette that evoke the feel of autumn dog walk